dennisbartol/Vue-Knowledge/various/SSR.md

 \
 Steps to Implement SSR in Vue 3

-+ Set Up the Server:
++ Set up a server:

 Install the required dependencies: